ebiester/supervillian-kata/README.md

 * Tickets have a submitting user, assigned user, title and description.
 * Tickets have three states: Not started, started, and completed.
 * Tickets from Supervillians may not be assigned to junior support employees.
-* Employees are assigned one ticket at a time.
+* Employees are assigned one non-completed ticket at a time.
 * When a ticket is added, it is assigned to an open employee if an eligible employee does not have a ticket. if no eligible employees are available, this wil be unassigned.
-* A ticket is automatically assigned to a support employee when a previous ticket is completed and a ticket is unassigned in the system.
+* A ticket is automatically assigned to a support employee when a previous ticket is completed.
 (This is an evil organization, after all, and some of the most valuable clients are... ahem, some of the most difficult.
 Self organization is not encouraged.)
+For now, assign the oldest unassigned ticket.

 ___